EasyJet Flight 6074: Investigation

 An investigation commenced shortly after the Air Accidents Investigation Branch (AAIB) was informed of the incident at 14:52 local time.
-As the aircraft was manufactured and designed in France, an Accredited Representative from the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA) was appointed.
+As the aircraft was manufactured and designed in France, an accredited representative from the Bureau of Enquiry and Analysis for Civil Aviation Safety was appointed.
 Airbus also assisted in the investigation.

-According to the analysis, EasyJet Flight 6074 intersected with American Airlines Flight 63 at a distance of 2.86 nautical miles (3.3 miles) directly ahead, with American Airlines Flight 63 being 600 feet below the EasyJet flight which was still cruising at 32,000 feet (FL320).
-At 11:02:16 local time, American Airlines Flight 63 continued its descent and reached the point where the two aircraft tracks intersected, at approximately FL310, 19 seconds after EasyJet Flight 6074 had passed.
+According to the analysis, EasyJet Flight 6074 intersected with American Airlines Flight 63 at a distance of 2.86 nautical miles (3.3 miles) directly ahead, with American Airlines Flight 63 being 600 feet below the EasyJet flight, which was still cruising at 32,000 feet.
+At 11:02:16 local time, American Airlines Flight 63 continued its descent and reached the point where the two aircraft tracks intersected, at approximately 31,000 feet, 19 seconds after EasyJet Flight 6074 had passed.
 At that moment, EZY6074 was 2.67 nm (3.07 miles) east of AAL63.
 This marked the closest recorded separation between the two aircraft.
-The traffic collision avoidance system (TCAS) did not sound on either aircraft due to the TCAS being disabled on the EasyJet aircraft as a result of the electrical failure.
+The TCAS did not sound on either aircraft due to the TCAS being disabled on the EasyJet aircraft as a result of the electrical failure.
 For the TCAS to work, both aircraft need to have it activated.